-Hours premises are open to the public Day: Mon Tues ; Wed Thur Fri Sat Sun Start: 09:00 09:00 09:00 09:00 09:00 09:00 09:00 End: 01:00 01:00 ) 01:00 01:00 01:00 01:00 01:00 Seasonal variations/ Non- standard timings: 00:00 to 00:00 (for resident Non-standard Timings: Fro New Year's Eve to the star Day m the end of permitted h Adult Entertainment: No ne
+Hours premises are open to the public Day: Mon Tues ; Wed Thur Fri Sat Sun Start: 09:00 09:00) 09:00 09:00 09:00 09:00 09:00 End: 01:00 01:00 01:00 01:00 01:00 01:00 01:00 Seasonal variations/ Non- standard timings:00:00 to 00:0 From the end start of permission of permitted I nours on Nev w Year's Eve e to the Adult Entertainment: Nc one

-2. Representa ations 2-A Responsible Authorities Responsible Authority: Environmental Health esentative: Ian Watson Recei ved: 29 November 2022 l refer to the applicat tion for a New Premises Licence.
-The a pplicant has su ubmitted floor plans of the premises.
-This r epresentation i is based on the plans and operating schedule submitted.
-The a pplicant is see king the following 09.00 to 02.00 hours.
+2. Representations

+2-A Responsible Authorities

+Responsible Authority: Environmental Health Service

+Representative: lan Watson

+Received: 29 November 2022

+I refer to the application for a New Premises Licence.

+The applicant has submitted floor plans of the premises.

+This representation is based on the plans and operating schedule submitted.

+The applicant is seeking the following

+- 1. To provide for the Supply of Alcohol 'On' and 'Off' the premises Monday to Sunday between 09.00 to 02.00 hours.
 NYE to NYD.
-24 hours for residents and their guests.
-2. To provide Late Night Refreshment 'Indoors' and 'Outdoors' Monday to Sunday between 23.00 to 02.00 hours.
+24 hours for residents and their guests. - 2.
+To provide Late Night Refreshment 'Indoors' and 'Outdoors' Monday to Sunday between 23.00 to 02.00 hours.
 NYE to NYD.
+24 hours for residents and their guests. - 3.
+To provide regulated entertainment 'Indoors' comprising - Plays - Films - Live Music - Recorded Music - Anything of a similar description to Live Music, Recorded Music and Performance of Dance

+Monday to Sunday between 09.00 to 02.00 hours.
+NYE to NYD.
 24 hours for residents and their guests.

-3. To provide regulated entertainment 'Indoors' comprising Plays Films Live Music Recorded Music Anything of a similar description to Live Music, Recorded Music and Performance Dance Monday to Sunday between 09.00 to 02.00 hours.
-NYE to NYD.
-24 hours for residents ar their guests. l wish to make the fo bllowing representation The hours requested for the Supply of Alcohol will have the likely effect of causing an increase in Public Nuisance within the area.
-The hours requested to permit the provision of late-night refreshment will have the likely effect of causing an increase in Public Nuisance and impact on Public Safety within the area.
+I wish to make the following representation

+- 1. The hours requested for the Supply of Alcohol will have the likely effect of causing an increase in Public Nuisance within the area. - 2.
+The hours requested to permit the provision of late-night refreshment will have the likely effect of causing an increase in Public Nuisance and impact on Public Safety within the area. - 3.
 The hours requested to permit the provision of regulated entertainment will have the likely effect of causing an increase in Public Nuisance and impact on Public Safety within the area.

-The hours requested to permit the provision of regulated entertainment will have the likely effect of causing an increase in Public Nuisance and impact on Public Safety within the area.
-The a pplicant has pr rovided additional information with the application which is being addressed.
-Shoul d you wish to c discuss the matter further please do not hesitate to contact me.
+The applicant has provided additional information with the application which is being addressed.

+Should you wish to discuss the matter further please do not hesitate to contact me.

-Responsible Authority: Metropolitan Police Service Representative: Tom Stuart Received: 30 November 2022 (withdrawn 19th January 2023)
+Responsible Authority: Metropolitan Police Service Representative: PC Tom Stewart Received: 30 November 2022 (Withdrawn 19 th January 2023)